Objectives

 With a view to encouraging and promoting the development of the productive resources of Sri Lanka.

-Price stability safeguards the value of the currency in terms of what it will purchase at home and in terms of other currencies.
+Domestic Price stability safeguards the value of the currency in terms of what it will purchase at home.
 Price stability or stable prices means low inflation.
 Experience has shown that the economy performs well when inflation is low and is expected to be low.
 Interest rates are also low in these conditions.
 Such an environment allows an economy to achieve its growth potential and fosters high employment.
 Free from the disruptive effects of high and variable inflation, both consumers and producers make economic decisions with confidence.
 Low inflation or price stability fosters sustainable long-term economic growth and employment.
 The Central Bank uses monetary policy measures to control inflation.

 Financial System stability